Force field analysis is the creation of the American social psychologist

 widely regarded as one of the early 20th century founders of social and organisational psychology.

-widely regarded one of the early 20th century founders of modern psychology, who developed the change model - known as "Lewin's Freeze Phases" - and which still forms the underlying basis of many change management theories models and strategies for managing change.
+Lewin developed the change model - known as "Lewin's Freeze Phases" - which still forms the underlying basis of many change management theories models and strategies for managing change.

-Given that the people aspects of change is the overwhelming issue and in the light of the catastrophic fact that 70% of ALL change management initiatives fail, it is painfully clear that managing the change transition requires time and sensitive skilful leadership - exercised within people-focused change management processes.
+Given that the people aspects of change is the overwhelming issue and in the light of the high failure rate of so many change initiatives, it is clear that managing the change transition requires time and sensitive skilful leadership - exercised within people-focused change management processes.

-Lewin’s force field analysis work provides useful background and a practical tool for assessing the case for change – a necessary precursor for the creation and implementation of a programme based approach to managing change.
+Lewin’s force field analysis work provides a practical tool for assessing the case for change - a necessary precursor to the creation and implementation of a programme based approach to managing change.

 Firstly the "Lewin’s equation", introduced in "Principles of Topological Psychology" , which is not actually a strict mathematical equation showing quantifiable relationships, but rather a heuristic - an experience based or rule of thumb technique - for predicting human behaviour.

 The formula states that B= f(P,E) where B = Behaviour, F = Function, P = Person and E = Environment.
 Lewin stated that behaviour is a function of the person and his/her environment.